bobanetwork/boba_legacy/packages/boba/contracts/README.md

 ```

 Create a `.env` file in the root directory of the contracts folder.
 Add environment-specific variables on new lines in the form of `NAME=VALUE`.
 Examples are given in the `.env.example` file.
-Just pick which net you want to work on and copy either the "Rinkeby" _or_ the "Local" envs to your `.env`.
+Just pick which net you want to work on and copy either the "Goerli" _or_ the "Local" envs to your `.env`.

 ```bash